lightningjw/bsn-pbp-analysis/README.md

 ### Feature Engineering and Transformations
 In the final model, I incorporated a blend of engineered features and transformations to better capture the nuances of basketball shot outcomes:

-1. **Clock Squared** (`clock_squared`): Derived from `total_game_clock`, this quadratic term captures potential non-linear relationships between remaining game time and shot success.
-Late-game pressure or fatigue might disproportionately affect shooting accuracy, and squaring the time allows the model to account for such dynamics.

-2. **One-Hot Encoding**: Applied to `shot` (type of shot, e.g., layup, jumper), `O Player Name` (offensive player), and `D Player Name` (defensive player).
-These categorical features directly influence the data-generating process: shot type dictates difficulty, offensive players vary in skill, and defenders differ in effectiveness.
-Encoding ensures the model recognizes these as distinct categories.
+1. **Clock Squared** (`clock_squared`):
+- **Rationale**: The relationship between game time and shot success is non-linear.
+For example, in the final seconds of a game, players often take rushed shots under heavy defensive pressure, leading to a steeper drop in accuracy.
+A quadratic term (`total_game_clock²`) better captures this accelerating effect compared to a linear feature.
+- **Data-Generating Process**: Fatigue, defensive intensity, and strategic fouling intensify as the game clock winds down.
+The squared term models this temporal "crunch time" effect explicitly.

+2. **One-Hot Encoded Player and Shot Features**:
+- **`shot` Type**: Different shot types (layup, jumper, etc.) have intrinsic difficulty levels.
+For instance, layups (high success rate) vs. contested jumpers (lower success rate) reflect distinct physical and skill-based challenges.
+Encoding these ensures the model distinguishes between shot mechanics.
+- **`O Player Name` and `D Player Name`**: Player skill disparities directly influence shot outcomes.
+For example, a star shooter (e.g., Stephen Curry) has a higher baseline make probability than a bench player.
+Similarly, an elite defender (e.g., Rudy Gobert) reduces opponents’ success rates.
+One-hot encoding allows the model to assign unique weights to each player’s offensive/defensive impact.

-3. **Standard Scaling**: Applied to `total_game_clock` and `gameQuarter` to standardize their scales.
+3. **Standard Scaling**:
+- Applied to `total_game_clock` and `gameQuarter` to standardize their scales.
 While tree-based models are scale-invariant, scaling benefits logistic regression and neural networks by ensuring gradient descent converges faster.

-These features were selected because they reflect key determinants of basketball shot outcomes: player skill, defensive matchups, shot type, and game context.
-For example, including `O Player Name` and `D Player Name` allows the model to learn individual player tendencies, while `clock_squared` addresses temporal dynamics in performance.
+### Model Features
+The model includes the following features:
+1. **Quantitative Features** (Numerical)
+    - `total_game_clock`: Seconds remaining in game
+    - `clock_squared` (non‑linear time feature, = `total_game_clock²`)
+    Total Quantitative Features: 2
+2. **Nominal Features** (Categorical)
+    - `zone`: If defense is in zone defense
+    - `homeEvent`: Team on offense is home team
+    - `sob`: If play is sideline out of bounds play
+    - `eob`: If play is end of game baseline inbounds play
+    - `ato`: If play is after timeout
+    - `shot`: Type of shot (Layup, Jumper, FreeThrow, etc.)
+    - `O Player Name`: Offensive player attempting shot
+    - `D Player Name`: Primary defender on the play Total Nominal Features: 8
+3. **Ordinal Features**
+    - `gameQuarter`: Quarter of the game
+    Total Ordinal Features: 1

 ### Modeling Algorithm and Hyperparameters
 The **Logistic Regression** model was selected as the final model due to its interpretability, efficiency with high-dimensional data (after one-hot encoding), and strong performance during hyperparameter tuning.
 Despite testing more complex models (e.g., Random Forests, Neural Networks), logistic regression achieved the highest cross-validation accuracy, suggesting that the relationships between features and shot outcomes are largely linear or additive.